1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: The extreme south of the Earth is at 90° S latitude.

-11. The latitude that divides Earth into Northern and Southern Hemispheres is:
+11. The latitude that divides Earth into Northern and Southern Hemispheres is_____________.

 A) Tropic of Cancer